 These securities may be sold directly, on a continuous or delayed basis, by us, through dealers or agents designated from time to time, to or through underwriters or through a combination of these methods.
 See "Plan of Distribution" in this prospectus.
 We may also describe the plan of distribution for any particular offering of these securities in any applicable prospectus supplement.
-If any agents, underwriters or dealers are involved in the sale of any securities in respect of which this prospectus is being delivered, we will disclose their names and the nature of our arrangements with them in a prospectus supplement.
+If any agents, underwriters or dealers are involved in the sale of any securities in respect of which this prospectus supplement.
 The net proceeds we expect to receive from any such sale will also be included in a prospectus supplement.